Have you found what you were looking for? Ask our dermatology nurse specialist a question anytime.

 Non-melanoma skin cancer: the facts

-Non-melanoma skin cancer (NMSC) is a common problem in Ireland, affecting 1 in 6 men and 1 in 9 women over their lifetime.
-The incidence of NMSC in Ireland has been increasing over the last decade.
+Non-melanoma skin cancer (NMSC) is a common problem in Ireland, affecting 1 in 3 men and 1 in 4 women over their lifetime.
+The incidence of NMSC in Ireland has been increasing during the last two decades.
 There are many types of NMSC, the commonest being basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).

-Skin cancer occurs when cells in the skin become damaged over many years, usually from the sun.
+Skin cancer occurs when cells in the skin become damaged over many years, usually from UV in sunlight.
 The damaged cells grow unchecked, leading to the development of a tumour, or lump in the skin.
 If left untreated, some types of NMSC can spread to other parts of the body.

 Risk factors for non-melanoma skin cancer

-The most important risk factor for skin cancer is exposure to ultraviolet light, usually from the sun.
+The most important risk factor for skin cancer is exposure to UV, usually from the sun.
 Frequent sunburns, sunburns in childhood, chronic sun exposure over many years (in work or recreational activities) and tanning salon use all increase the risk of NMSC.

 People with fair skin, freckles or red hair are particularly at risk, as are people with an impaired immune system (for example those taking certain medications or organ transplant recipients).
 Smoking has been associated with the development of SCC.